-You can get back to normal activities right away.
-If you were given contrast, it will pass naturally through your body within a day.
+Contrast dye will pass naturally through your body within 1 day.
 You may be told to drink more water or other fluids during this time.

-Your doctor will discuss the test results with you during a follow-up appointment or over the phone.
+Your healthcare provider will discuss the test results with you.
+This may be done during a follow-up visit or over the phone.

 Your next appointment is: __________________

 What is magnetic resonance angiography (MRA)?

 You’ve probably heard about the test called MRI.
 An MRI uses radio waves, a magnetic field, and a computer create a scan of your body to look for health problems.

 Magnetic resonance angiography (MRA) is a type of MRI.
 It looks just at the body’s blood vessels.
 A regular angiogram requires inserting a thin tube (catheter) into your body.
 MRA is a less invasive and less painful test.

 During MRA, you lie flat inside an MRI scanner.
 This is a large, tunnel-like tube.
 In some cases, contrast dye may be added to your bloodstream.
 This is done to make your blood vessels easier to see.
-The contrast is put into your vein with an IV (intravenous) needle.
+The contrast is put into your vein through an IV (intravenous) line.

 Why might I need MRA?

 If your healthcare provider thinks that you may have a narrowing or blockage of blood vessels somewhere in your body, he or she may advise MRA.
 Other conditions that your healthcare provider can look for during this test include:

 - An aneurysm or weakness in the wall of an artery

-- A narrowing of the aorta (aortic coarctation)
+- A narrowing of the aorta (aortic stenosis)